 Goal/Task Current Actions Taken and Planned for Fiscal Year (FY) 2020 Responsible Entity(s) Goal 6: Increase the capacity of the Human Relations C commission Task 6.1: Amend the Human Relations Ordinance to grant the power of enforcement to the HRC.
 In this way, County residents can have access to a local entity when seeking enforcement and damages for housing discrimination.
 The Human Relations Commission is the County's civil rights education and enforcement agency.
 The thirteenmember commission has the authority to investigate and adjudicate complaints of discrimination in housing.
 Also, although the County's local ordinance is not substantially equivalent with the Federal Fair Housing laws, it is still very robust and offers protections greater than many jurisdictions in the State of Maryland, without substantially equivalent statutes.
-DHCD Goal 7: Incorporate fair housing principles across gove ernment Task 7.1: Include a Housing Element in the County General Plan when it is updated, including an over-arching statement of fair housing policy, support for affordable housing for both renters and owners and respect for racial, ethnic and economic diversity.
+DHCD Goal 7: Incorporate fair housing principles across gove ernment Γ Task 7.1: Include a Housing Element in the County General Plan when it is updated, including an over-arching statement of fair housing policy, support for affordable housing for both renters and owners and respect for racial, ethnic and economic diversity.
 Prince George's County's population is racially, ethnically, and culturally diverse.
 In 2010, 64 percent of County residents were African-American, 19 percent were White, 9 percent were some other race, and 4 percent were Asian.
 According to the County's Approved General Plan 2035, the County aims to preserve and expand the range of housing types and ownership opportunities, such as owner/resident of multifamily building and housing cooperatives, at different price points ranging from workforce and affordable units to upper-income housing to reduce housing and transportation cost burdens.
 DHCD

-Goal/Task Current Actions Taken and Planned for Fiscal Year (FY) 2020 Responsible Entity(s) Task 7.2: Take steps to ensure that the fair housing policy extends to all aspects and departments of local government.
-Ensure that all department heads understand the County's/City's responsibility to affirmatively further fair housing.
-Department heads and elected officials should, in turn, take steps to impart an understanding of this policy to staff and the public.
 The County is committed to executing actions to affirmatively further fair housing.
 Through the County's Approved General Plan 2035, the County has taken efforts to highlight the concerns related to housing and employment.
 Additionally, the County remains committed to executing actions to affirmatively further fair housing.
-Responsible Entity not identified in the Action Plan Goal 8: Broaden general awareness of rights and respo nsibilities related to fair housing Task 8.1: The City of Bowie should allocate 1% of its annual CDBG entitlement grant to carry out fair housing activities.
-This Action Plan pertains solely to Prince George's County and does not address goals, tasks or actions concerning the City of Bowie.
-City of Bowie Task 8.2: The Urban County should continue to allocate 1.5% to 2% of its annual CDBG grant for such activities as education and outreach, enforcement and testing.
+Responsible Entity not identified in the Action Plan bilities related to fair housing 8.1: The City of Bowie should allocate 1% of its annual CDBG and does not address goals, tasks or actions concerning the City of Bowie.
 In fiscal year (FY) 2020 (CDBG Program Year 45), the County goal is to provide new and/or improved public services to approximately 16,915 low-to-moderate income persons.
-This includes grant funding for public services (i.e. fair housing education and outreach) provided by housing related organizations, including but not limited to Housing Initiative Partnership, Greater Washington Urban League, Legal Aid, and CASA de Maryland.
-DHCD Task 8.3: Contract with an experienced FHIP agency to perform paired testing of rental housing.
-This Action Plan pertains solely to Prince George's County and does not address goals, tasks or actions concerning the City of Bowie.
-City of Bowie Goal 9: Ensure that public housing meets the accessibility needs of residents and applicants
+This includes grant funding for public services (i.e. fair housing education and outreach) provided by housing related organizations, including but not limited to Housing Initiative Partnership, Greater Washington Urban League, Legal Aid, and CASA de Maryland. is Action Plan pertains solely to Prince George's County d does not address goals, tasks or actions concerning the ty of Bowie.
+City of Bowie is d ty ilities related to fair housing Action Plan pertains solely to Prince George's County does not address goals, tasks or actions concerning the of Bowie.
+In fiscal year (FY) 2020 (CDBG Program Year 45), the County goal is to provide new and/or improved public services to approximately 16,915 low-to-moderate income persons.
+This includes grant funding for public services (i.e. fair housing education and outreach) provided by housing related organizations, including but not limited to Housing Initiative Partnership, Greater Washington Urban League, Legal Aid, and CASA de Maryland. s Action Plan pertains solely to Prince George's County does not address goals, tasks or actions concerning the